CNA Grad Tatiana Frank ‘Has Moved Way, Way Up The Ladder’

 “They were definitely two different experiences,” she says, “in a kinda cool way.
 The teams were different.
 The way they worked, and how they did certain things.
 I got the best of both worlds.”

-“Since taking the CNA program,” she says, “I’ve moved way, way up the ladder.”
+“And since taking the CNA program,” she says, “I’ve moved way, way up the ladder.”

 “I am now a staffing coordinator for CNAs and licensed nurses,” she explains.
 “Basically, I handle CNA and licensed nurses’ schedules.
 I staff about a hundred to one hundred and fifty employees.”